MES System Guide

 An MES platform comes up short by only identifying and surfacing problems.
 What you need is a standardized approach that allows you to focus on systemic issues and resolve problems.

-Often, there is no system in place to manage the follow-up and corrective actions, therefore the ball is often dropped and companies struggle to close the loop on common problems in their facilities.
-This puts additional burden on your key resources, as they are constantly fighting recurring plant floor issues.
+Often, there is no system in place to manage the follow-up and corrective actions; therefore, the ball is often dropped, and companies struggle to close the loop on common problems in their facilities.
+This puts an additional burden on your key resources, as they are constantly fighting recurring plant floor issues.

 Real-world example: Cars are getting more and more sophisticated every day, but they still rely on the operator.
 The computer in the car can tell you that the air in your tires is low, but it can't tell you that the tires aren't wearing evenly because you have a bad shock.
 Often, trying to use sensors to capture everything is just not cost-effective.
-Thinking you will eliminate the driver from the equation at this point is really just crazy.
+Trying to eliminate the driver from the equation at this point is all but impossible.

 Minimal Impact on Problem-Solving

-It’s important to first know what your problems are.
-It's not unusual to find that many companies struggle with common problems like:
+It’s important to know what your problems are.
+Many companies struggle with common problems like:

-Often there are as many as two hundred processes and subprocesses in manufacturing, many of which are managed with manual methods such as paper, radios, and post-it notes.
+There can be up to 200 processes and subprocesses in manufacturing, many of which are managed with manual methods such as paper, radios and post-it notes.

-Maybe you still need a full-blown MES platform, maybe you don’t.
 Either way, the good news is you have options.
-Manufacturing is really about creating an efficient, consistent, and repeatable process.
+Manufacturing is really about creating an efficient, consistent and repeatable process.

-Man is the people.
-Both the people who build the product and those who support the people who build the product.
+- Man is the people — both the people who build the product and those who support them.

-Materials are the components to make the product.
-The one thing about material is that like it or not, your competitor is probably also buying from the same suppliers and paying probably close to the same prices you are.
+- Materials are the components to make the product.
+Like it or not, your competitor is probably also buying from the same suppliers and paying the same prices you are.

-Methods are how you manage the processes or workflows in the facility, and so this is where you gain a competitive edge; through the methods that you choose to deploy or manage these four main aspects.
+- Methods are how you manage the processes or workflows in the facility.
+This is where you gain a competitive edge: through the methods you choose to deploy or manage these four main aspects.

 When to Focus on an MES Solution